-11.8.2 Bioregions
+11.6.2 Bioregions

-The proposed prospecting area is located in the Eastern Kalahari Bushveld Bioregion as shown in Figure 11-13.
+The proposed prospecting area is located in the Eastern Kalahari Bushveld Bioregion (Figure 11-11).
 The Eastern Kalahari Bushveld Bioregion is the largest savanna bioregion and is on average at the highest altitude.
 It is roughly bounded by Mafikeng, Bloemhof, Kimberley, Groblershoop and Van Zylsrus.

-Figure 11-13: Bioregions
+Figure 11-11: Bioregions

-11.8.3 Vegetation Types
+11.6.3 Threatened Ecosystems and Natural Vegetation

-According to the SANBI remaining vegetation types database, there is no remaining natural vegetation on the affected area.
+According to the SANBI database, there are no remaining natural vegetation in the proposed project area.